AntonioSoler/bga-santorini/README.md

 Languages: PHP JS SQL CSS

-(c) 2018 Nick Venturella & Antonio Soler
+(c) 2020 Nick Venturella & Antonio Soler & Timothée Pecatte

 This work is done using licensed material from Roxley Games and SpinMaster with their agreement: